WELCOME TO THE JEWISH WOMEN'S FOUNDATION OF THE BERKSHIRES

 • Making grant awards to Berkshire organizations that increase access to food, housing and other essentials; promote self-sufficiency; and empower youth and young adults

-• Contributing toward ongoing support for the Jewish community and our neighbors for camp scholarships for Jewish youth, the PJ library, BMC Care Navigation, and a taxi voucher program for seniors
+• Contributing toward ongoing support for the Jewish community and our neighbors for camp scholarships for Jewish youth and the PJ library.

 • Distributing relief funds for emergent needs